The Power of Two Choices for Random Walks: Bounds from Weighted Graphs

-In this section we prove that $\ttwo[hit](G) = \BO{e(G)}=\BO{n^2}$ for an arbitrary graph $G$ with $n$ vertices.
-Both bounds are best possible up to the implied constants: for the path, $\ttwo[hit]$ is about $2e(G)$, and for a clique with a pendant path, where the length of the path is growing much slower than the size of the clique, it is about $3n^2/8$. \begin{lemma}Fix a vertex $v$, and partition its neighbours into two sets, $A$ and $B$.
+In this section we prove that $\ttwo[hit](G) = \BO{e(G)}$ for an arbitrary graph $G$, where $e(G)$ is the number of edges.
+This bound is best possible up to the implied constants: for sparse graphs, the path has $\ttwo[hit]$ around $2e(G)$.
+For dense graphs, a clique with a pendant path, where the length of the path is growing much slower than the size of the clique, gives $\ttwo[hit]$ around $3n^2/8$. \begin{lemma}Fix a vertex $v$, and partition its neighbours into two sets, $A$ and $B$.
 There is an unchanging strategy for the CRW such that whenever the walker is at $v$ it moves to a random neighbour according to the probability distribution in which every vertex in $B$ is twice as likely as every vertex in $A$.\end{lemma} \begin{proof} Fix some number $p\in[0,1]$, and consider the following strategy for moving from $v$.
 If offered two choices from the same set, choose between them uniformly at random, but if offered one choice from $A$ and one choice from $B$, choose the one from $A$ with probability $p$.
 Clearly all elements of $A$ are equiprobable, as are all elements of $B$, so it is sufficient to show that for some $p$ this strategy chooses an element of $A$ with probability $q=\frac{\abs A}{\abs A+2\abs B}$.
-If this is the case each element of $A$ will be chosen with probability $\frac{1}{|A|+2|B|}$ and each element of $B$ w.p. $\frac{2}{|A|+2|B|}$.
+If this is the case each element of $A$ will be chosen with probability $\frac{1}{\abs{A}+2\abs{B}}$ and each element of $B$ w.p. $\frac{2}{\abs{A}+2\abs{B}}$.
 If $p=1/2$ the probability of choosing an element of $A$ is $\frac{\abs A}{\abs A+\abs B}\geq q$, and if $p=0$ then it is $q':=\bfrac{\abs A}{\abs A+\abs B}^2$.
 Since $(\abs A+\abs B)^2\geq\abs A(\abs A+2\abs B)$, we have $q'\leq q$, and hence for some $p\in[0,1/2]$ we have the required probability by continuity. \end{proof} By considering the strategy at each vertex separately, we immediately get the following consequence. \begin{corollary} Let $G=(V,E)$ be a locally finite weighted graph with weight function $w: E\to \mathbb{R}_+$, having the property that for any two incident edges $xy,xz$ either $w(xy)=w(xz)$, or $w(xy)=2w(xz)$, or $2w(xy)=w(xz)$.
 Then there is an unchanging strategy for the CRW on $G$ which simulates the random walk defined by the weights $w$. \end{corollary}

 Here, by the \emph{random walk defined by the weights $w$} we mean the reversible Markov chain where the transition probability from a vertex $x$ to a neighbour $y$ is proportional to $w(xy)$.
 For a weighted graph $(G,w)$, write $w(G)=\sum_{e\in E(G)}w(e)$. \begin{lemma} Let $(G,w)$ be a finite weighted graph, and let $x$ be a vertex such that every edge incident with $x$ has weight $1$.
 Then for any vertex $y$ adjacent to $x$, we have \end{lemma} \begin{proof}Since the stationary distribution is given by $\pi_v=\frac{1}{2w(G)}\sum_{u\sim v}w(uv)$, we have expected return time to $x$ of $\pi^{-1}_x=\frac{2w(G)}{d(x)}$, see for example \cite[Sect.\ 3.2]{aldousfill}.
 Thus